XargsUK/aesr-s3-config-sender/README.md

 5. Click the "Load unpacked" button and select the directory where you extracted the source code in step 2.
 6. The extension should now be loaded as an unpacked extension and ready to use.

+### Chrome Web Store

-Alternatively, you can wait until the extension is approved on the Chrome Web Store and install it from there.
+You can download the latest stable version from the [Chrome Web Store here](https://chrome.google.com/webstore/detail/aesr-s3-config-sender/ikmgjpefodojiccmidahcblifopeimjf?hl=en-GB&authuser=0).

 ## Usage